fhircast/sandbox.js/README.md

 * sendEvent():  This function builds a JSON string using the data from the input fields of section 3 and POSTs it to the hub with 'Content-type' header set to 'application/json'.

-Other functions are specific to the playground:
+Other functions are specific to the sandbox:
 * setURLs(): On page load, this function attemps to preselect the correct endpoints from the three drop-down menus.
 * getHubStatus(): Makes a POST to the hub to trigger the display of active subscriptions when the button is clicked.
 * deleteSubscriptions(): Makes a POST to the hub to clear the subscriptions list when the button is clicked.